mrkmarron/BosqueLanguage/docs/language/overview.md

 - `String` where typed strings are implicitly coerced to their untyped version
 - `GUID`
 - `Enum` where their types and values must be the same
-- `CustomKey` where their types and values must be the same
+- `IdKey` where their types and values must be the same

 Examples of the equality operators on primitive values include: